simondlevy/MulticopterSim/README.md

 [This folder](https://github.com/simondlevy/MulticopterSim/tree/master/Extras/matlab) contains an example of how you can control MulticopterSim from a Matlab session running on your computer or another computer.

+## Python

+[This folder](https://github.com/simondlevy/MulticopterSim/tree/master/Extras/python) contains an example of how you can control MulticopterSim from a Python session running on your computer or another computer.

 ## OpenCV

 To enable projects using machine vision, MulticopterSim includes support for the popular OpenCV package.